All Episodes

 Don't side with the mob.

-Didn't know that gold is low.
+Didn't know they'd go this low.

 Why did these 13 rhinos cave and say yes?

-I mean, I you know, all these years I know you, I never knew you had this talent.
+I mean, you know, all these years I know you, I never knew you had this talent.

-Uh Carol Roth is with us as well.
+Carol Roth is with us as well.

-You know, you learn something, like you think you know somebody, you're friends with somebody, and then you find out they have these incredible gifts, and I'm like, well, why didn't you tell me beforehand?
+You think you know somebody, you're friends with somebody, and then you find out they have these incredible gifts.

-Well, I I I didn't know that I should have said anything, because first of all, I don't think I'm much of a singer, but I have a really good time exposing these idiots when there's a big news story, and I get to have some fun with it, and I got a little bit of musical talent, I guess, just a tiny bit, Sean.
+Well, I didn't know that I should have said anything because, first of all, I don't think I'm much of a singer, but I have a really good time exposing these idiots when there's a big news story and I get to have some fun with it.

-Yeah, well, you do you have amazing talent, actually.
+Yeah, well, you have amazing talent, actually.

-Uh, and you're like me, you probably have too much time on your hands.
+And you're like me, you probably have too much time on your hands.

-Um, it really it I will tell you this between Mitch McConnell, you know, at the last minute, two straight months, Carol, he and Republicans said, no, they're not gonna help Biden on the debt ceiling, the Democrats on the debt ceiling, and they could have stopped everything right there dead in its tracks.
+You know, it really, I will tell you this, between Mitch McConnell, you know, at the last minute, two straight months, Carol, he and Republicans said, no, they're not going to help Biden on the debt ceiling, the Democrats on the debt ceiling.

 But at the last minute, they changed their mind.

-The same thing with the third team Republicans.
+The same thing with the 13 Republicans.

 Why would you assist Joe Biden in giving him what is perceived as a win when he did not have the votes in his own party to pass this?

-Yeah, I mean, stuff like this undermines when people say that conservatives and the GOP are fiscally conservative, and then you have thirteen rhinos as uh Joe so brilliantly saying about, uh, came out and not only did something that would make no sense,
+Yeah, I mean, stuff like this undermines when people say that conservatives and the GOP are fiscally conservative.

-absent of who was in charge, but then given the state of inflation and given the fact that they didn't have the votes, there's absolutely no reason that I can think of w why this made sense.
+And then you have 13 rhinos, as Joe so brilliantly sang about, came out and not only did something that would make no sense, absent of who was in charge, but then given the state of inflation and given the fact that they didn't have the votes, there's absolutely no reason that I can think of why this made sense.

 We're in a scenario where we have runaway spending, runaway inflation.

-Uh these people need their head examined.
+These people need their head examined.

 It's really unbelievable.